Journalist and writer

 John Steeles works as a site reliability engineer for a big tech company.
 He recently decided to move to another employer that allowed him to WFH permanently.
 He feels it’s essential to share your thought process with your colleagues while working on any project.
 “I know lots of people who have made it a habit over quarantine to have a Slack channel open,” he said.
 “They can just talk as they’re working through things.
 Sometimes people will show up if they’re working on something similar and there will be a dialogue.”

 For freelance workers, securing a promotion can look very different.
-Lola Méndez is a journalist who has been travelling for six years.
+Lola Méndez is a journalist who has been traveling for six years.
 She feels freelancers are responsible for their own career growth: they’re the ones setting their rates.
 “A lot of writers just accept the money that’s offered to them.
 They don’t negotiate.
 They don’t have a set rate they’re trying to earn and so their net earnings could be all over the place,” she said.
 “You have to look at freelance writing as a career, a business.”

 It’s your skills, rather than your location, that should govern your earnings, according to Méndez.
 “That’s advice that I give to a lot of writers I work with who are living outside Europe and the US and want to be paid fairly.
-It’s really not anyone’s business where you’re living unless it’s relevant to the article or if it’s impossible to pay you.”
+It’s not anyone’s business where you’re living unless it’s relevant to the article or if it’s impossible to pay you.”

 2. How to network with your peers